 SUEHIRO CAFE – 337 East 1st Street

 Suehiro’s been in Little Tokyo for ages.
 I don’t know much about it, except that it’s a very democratic diner-feeling spot with homestyle food that tastes like my imaginary Japanese fairy godmother cooked them for me during my commute home from school.
 Is that weird?
 It’s open ’til 1am on weekdays and 3am on weekends, so it’s my go-to late night spot.
 My regular order is the tendon (tempura over rice), which comes with the tempura pre-dipped in sauce.
-It’s not crispy AT ALL and I can’t say it’s “just the way I like it,” because I love crispy tempura - but there’s something about the way they make it here, paired with an Asahi, that’s just right.
+It’s soggy as hell and I can’t say it’s “just the way I like it,” because I love crispy tempura – but there’s something about the way they make it here, paired with an Asahi, that’s just right.
 Also, the guy who works here is adorable.
 I began to ask for extra tempura sauce recently and each time they’ve given me more and more sauce, to the point where last time they gave me a rice bowl full of sauce with a soup spoon.
 They love their customers here.

 KOKEKOKKO – 203 Central Avenue